Blog

 Coalition Options

 The easiest option for both National and Labour to get a majority of at least 63 is shown.
-It is assumed ACT would only go with National and Progressive only go with Labour.
+It is assumed ACT would only go with National and Progressive and NZ First only go with Labour.
 For National next options after ACT, in order of ease, are United Future, Maori Party, and Greens.
-For Labour next options after Progressive in order of ease are Greens, NZ First, Maori Party and United Future.
+For Labour next options after Progressive and NZ First in order of ease are Greens, Maori Party and United Future.

 Preferred PM